Landing Page Best Practices

 2. Focus your headline on benefits

 To write an engaging headline, consider your messaging.
-All the copy on your landing page should match visitor expectations to let them know they're in the right spot and give them a reason for performing the desired action, like filling out a form.
+All the landing page copy should match visitor expectations to let them know they're in the right spot and give them a reason for performing the desired action, like filling out a form.

 3. Match it to your ad

-Copy shouldn't just align with your brand messaging and the offer; it must match the ad in some way.
+Landing page copy shouldn't just align with your brand messaging and the offer; it must match the ad campaigns in some way.
 Of course, you don't have to use the same headline you used for your digital ad or email, but you must let visitors know they're in the right spot.
-Your design elements should also be similar to provide a seamless user experience and meet visitor expectations.
+Your land page design elements should also be similar to provide a seamless user experience and meet visitor expectations.

 4. Add a clear call to action